dmcleish91/docs-assistant/README.md

 ## Overview

-Readme Forge transforms project descriptions into polished documentation using AI.
-Built with modern web technologies and a monorepo architecture for scalable development.
+Readme Forge empowers developers—regardless of technical writing skill—to quickly turn project details into clear, consistent, and professional README files.
+By leveraging conversational AI, it organizes raw input into well-structured documentation, ensuring every software project in your organization maintains high-quality, standardized readmes.

 ## Features